NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/jest-dom.md

 ### `toBeVisible`

-checks that and element is currently visible to the user
+Checks that and element is currently visible to the user.
 An element is visible if **all** the following conditions are met:

-- it does not have its css property display set to none
+- it does not have its `display `css property set to `none`
-- it does not have its css property visibility set to either hidden or collapse
+- it does not have its `visibility `css property set to either `hidden` or `collapse`
-- it does not have its css property opacity set to 0
+- it does not have its `opacity `css property set to `0`
 - its parent element is also visible (and so on up to the top of the DOM tree)
-- it does not have the hidden attribute
+- it does not have the `hidden` attribute

-#### examples
+Some examples:

 ```html
 <div data-testid="zero-opacity" style="opacity: 0">Zero Opacity Example</div>